Hwasong-11A: History

+In mid-October 2017, North Korea apparently tested a solid-fueled engine in Hamhung, possibly a static test of Hwasong-11A's engine.

-North Korea first displayed the Hwasong-11A publicly in a military parade on 8 February 2018.
-The first flight test was on 4 May 2019.
+North Korea first displayed the Hwasong-11A publicly in a military parade on 8 February 2018, when it was mounted on Taebaeksan wheeled launchers.
+More than a year later, on 4 May 2019, North Korea publicly tested Hwasong-11A for the first time.
 Five days later, North Korea test-fired another two missiles.
 On 17 May 2019, the missile was designated by the United States Forces Korea as KN-23.
 Further test-fires were carried out on 25 July and 6 August 2019, as well as in 2021, 2022 and 2023.
-Except for two tests on 6 October 2022 and 19 March 2023, which had one missile launched, all tests of Hwasong-11A had two missiles test-fired.

-After the confirmation of KN-24's official designation (Hwasong-11B) in October 2021, it was suggested that the official designation of the missile, then known by its United States’s designation (KN-23), could be Hwasong-11A.
-During the “Weaponry Exhibition-2023” military exhibition held in July 2023, North Korea confirmed this designation.
+The official name of KN-23 was first suggested as Hwasong-11A in October 2021, after the confirmation of KN-24's official name.
+During the "Weaponry Exhibition-2023" military exhibition held in July 2023, North Korea confirmed this designation.

 According to the International Institute for Strategic Studies (IISS), as of 2025, North Korea is possessing more than 17 Hwasong-11A launchers, in road- and rail-mobile variants.